Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Descript

-Descript combines transcription with editing.
-Edit the transcript, and the audio/video updates automatically.
-Speaker labels are automatically detected, and you can rename them in the editor.
+Descript blends transcription with editing.
+Edit the transcript and audio/video updates automatically.
+Auto speaker detection, rename in the editor.

 Features: